kshedden/case_studies/methods/distributions.typ

 where $p > q > 1/2$.

 All of these expressions involve finite linear combinations of quantiles, which is equivalent to taking a weighted integral of the quantile function $integral Q(p)"dw"(p)$.
-These are integrals against measures that are supported on finite subsets of $[0, 1]$.
-A natural question is whether meaningful summary statistics can be constructed by taking continuously weighted integrals of the quantile function in the sense of Lebesgue measure.
+These can be viewed as integrals against discrete measures that are supported on finite subsets of $[0, 1]$.
+A natural question is whether meaningful summary statistics can be constructed by taking continuously weighted integrals of the quantile function, which is done by L-moments.

-These approaches are practically useful, but don't provide a fully satisfying solution since they include tuning parameters (e.g. $p, q$), and do not immediately provide constructions for moments with order greater than 4.
+The approaches discussed in this section are practically useful, but don't provide a fully satisfying solution since they include tuning parameters (e.g. $p, q$), and do not immediately provide constructions for moments with order greater than 4.

 = L-moments